Assistive Technology Projects

 Anything that makes a task easier to complete is assistive technology (AT).
 CDS currently is involved in several projects to bring AT to people of all ages to give them access to the tools they need to live life more fully.

-Delaware Recycles and Reuses Assistive Technology
+Delaware Early Childhood Assistive Technology Demonstration

-For more information
+For more information, please contact: